freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ### On Variable Changed

 One of the main advantages of using VPE's variable system is that you get events when they change.
 That makes it easy to separate how the variable is updated from what effect updating it causes.
-That's great, because you shouldn't care *why* a variable was updated, only *when* and *to which value* ([see also](xref:uvs_variables#synchronizing-state)).
+That's great, because you shouldn't care *why* a variable was updated, only *when* and *to which value* (see also [Synchronizing State](xref:uvs_variables#synchronizing-state)).

 In this example, we listen to the score variable and fetch it into our *Update Display* node, which sends the data to our score reel component, which then rotates the reels accordingly.
 Note that you'll also get the previous value of the variable, before it changed.